paulkarayan/harmonicmixing/README.md

 to do so, the program discerns the keys (and bpm) of audio files in a directory using the echnoest API, and then links songs that will sound good together.

+I use it to generate ideas for DJ mixes and mashup ideas.
+What will you use it for?

 Instructions:
 - clone this repo
 - install the Echo Nest API key per the directions on Remix